 - Paint the bubble wrap.
 Not sure at first, my daughter watched as I painted with my son.
 Soon, she was asking for the brush too.

 - My son painted with his brush but my daughter and I took turns, she often used her hands.
 Then wanted them wiped off, then … well, it was a long back and forth but that’s ok.

 - Print the paper on.
 She insisted on printing one in the same spot as her brother.

 - Glue to construction paper and you have a super easy Easter craft for all ages.

 Easter Egg Books

-Ollie’s Easter Eggs (a Gossie & Friends book) by Olivier Durea is a cute book about friends working hard to dye their Easter eggs, well all but one Ollie who is playing and looking incredibly adorable in bunny ears while the others work hard.
-However Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
-My 4 year old son loved this book and how sneaky Ollie was as he snachted the hidden dyed eggs and re hid them!
+Ollie’s Easter Eggs (a Gossie & Friends book) by Olivier Dunrea is a cute book about friends working hard on dyeing their Easter eggs.
+Well, all but one, Ollie, who is playing and looking incredibly adorable in bunny ears while the others work hard.
+However, Ollie may have missed out on dyeing the eggs but he makes up for it by masterminding a true egg hunt!
+My 4-year-old son loves this book and how sneaky Ollie was as he snatched the hidden dyed eggs and re-hid them!
 Cute addition to this popular series.

 Where Are Baby’s Easter Eggs? by Karen Katz is a great way of having an Easter egg hunt while reading a story.
 If you aren’t familiar with the “Where are Baby’s” series of lift the flap books, they are simple books where the reader searches for an item finding other things first before finally finding the title object, in this case, Easter eggs.
 My daughter loves these books and plays with them even when we aren’t reading them together.
 I love the bright illustrations and the simple holiday theme.